 Please be aware that visiting or accompanying people to the Emergency Department at Blackpool Victoria Hospital remains restricted.

 You can only accompany or visit people seeking or receiving treatment in the Emergency Department if they have:

 - Communication challenges such as visual or hearing impairment

 - Or English is not their first language

 In addition, any child under the age of 18 can have one nominated parent or carer accompany them to the Emergency Department.

 If you are worried about what to do, you can visit 111.nhs.uk for more information.
-Alternatively you can dial the 111 non-emergency number to guide you to the most appropriate facility and treatment for your circumstances.
+Alternatively you can dial the 111 non-emergency number, for free, to guide you to the most appropriate facility and treatment for your circumstances.